Dale Lewis (footballer): Early life and career

+Lewis stuck with the Swans and was rewarded with their form turning around.
+The Swans finished the 1996 Home and Away season in top spot.
+In the Preliminary Final against Essendon, with the Swans trailing by 2 goals late in the match Lewis kicked a goal after marking in the goal square.
+The Swans won that match by 1 point.
+A week later, Lewis played in the 1996 AFL Grand Final.

+In 1997, Lewis played for Victoria against South Australia.

 After football

 After retiring as a footballer, Lewis began a career in broadcasting.
 He was a commentator on Australia's Seven Network and appeared on the sports program The Fat.
 Lewis was also a member of the Talking League team on Australian radio station 2UE.

 In 2002, Lewis made the claim that he thought "75% of AFL players would have 'done'/[taken] illicit drugs" at some point in their career.
 This was met with an immediate backlash and denials within the AFL industry, but years later was seen to have been prescient and possibly also accurate.